lml/sketchily/README.md

 Currently available options are:

-- `width`
+- `width` (width of resulting image object)
-- `height`
+- `height` (height of resulting image object)

-Passing only one of those options should keep the aspect ratio constant in most browsers.
+Passing only one of those options should keep the aspect ratio of the SVG constant in most browsers.

 Example usage (haml):